Brown-University-Library/ml_hhoag_image_clustering_project/README.md

 - Color (black, brown, white, spotted, etc.)
 - Snout length (short, medium, long)

-Each dog gets a unique set of answers, and you can compare dogs by how many checklist items match.
+Each dog-picture gets a unique set of answers, and you can compare dogs by how many checklist items match.

 You could say things like "Height" and "Fur" are "categories" or "features", and a "value" is entered for each feature.

-It makes sense that the more features we track, the more detailed our understanding of the dog image.
+It makes sense that the more features you track, the more detailed your understanding of the dog image.

 Now, instead of entering words for the checklist-values, imagine that each of these features gets a number instead.

 This is similar to what a vision-model does:

-- Instead of a few features like color and ear shape, a vision-model can track hundreds or even thousands of subtle details.
+- Instead of a few features like color and ear-shape, a vision-model can track hundreds or even thousands of subtle details.
 (Those "features" are called "dimensions" in machine-learning jargon.)

-- Instead of writing them on paper, it stores them as a long list of numbers.
+- Instead of writing them on paper, a vision-model stores its evaluation as a long list of numbers.
 (Called an "embedding vector" in machine-learning jargon.)

 - Instead of checking which words match, we can examine those numbers.
 By comparing them mathematically, we can determine which images are most similar — closer numbers in the same dimensions mean more similarity.